 "Helping Hands" is another SAMS' psychosocial support program in Lebanon geared toward children between the ages of 6 and 14.
 The project's main objective is to introduce emotional management, relationship components and structure to children who have been impacted by violence, trauma, and displacement.
 Through this program, children learn to interact with each other in a safe space and acquire critical skills, including problem-solving.
-In 2019, These missions brought together 124 volunteers from SAMS provided MHPSS services to 558 children in 17 schools and 23 informal settlements through this February 2019, SAMS volunteers performed vital project.
+In 2019, SAMS provided MHPSS services to 558 children in 17 schools and 23 informal settlements through this project.